 - Shape trashcans to restrict the objects that go into it

-- Educate about trash problem and benifits of recycling
+- Educate about trash problem and benefits of recycling

-In order to better design the experience for a dedicated encironment, we narrowed down our design space to Georgia Tech campus.
-Because the key to success in our concept is to motivate people by raising a voting contest on trivial arguments, which requires everyone in the neighborhood to have strong ownership of the community.
-It makes sense to choose a campus environment for it has a strong community nature.
+In order to better design the experience for a dedicated environment, we narrowed down our design space to Georgia Tech campus.
+Because the key to success in our approach is to motivate people to participate in a voting contest on trivial arguments.
+It requires every participant to have a strong ownership of the community.
+Thus it makes sense to choose a campus environment because it has a strong community nature.

-We created the following personas to help us resonate empathy with the users' frustrations, goals, needs, and lifestyles.
+We created the following personas to help us resonate empathy with the users' goals, needs, motivations, and lifestyles.

 We wanted to find out if our users will be truly motivated to vote on trivial topics.
 So we conducted a validation test to see how much participation can we receive.